lizageorge/LearningPython/04_dictionaries/README.md

 >Unknown

-A note on the "get" function.
+A note on the *get* function.
 This does the same thing as the square brackets we have been using so far.
-The square brackets are just an "operator" or "alias" for the get function, just like the plus sign is an operator for the "add" function.
-The only difference is that you can add more parameters with the get function, like we did above.
+The square brackets are just an "operator" or "alias" for the *get* function, just like the plus sign is an operator for the *add* function.
+The only difference is that you can add more parameters with the *get* function, like we did above.

 If you want to, you can call on all the keys or all the values in a dictionary with ".keys()" or ".values()"